kavingray/wp-ui/readme.txt

 Yes, you can request a quote through my [Contact page](http://kav.in/contact).

 = How do i get regular updates? =
-[Like Us on Facebook](http://www.facebook.com/pages/Capability/136970409692187) and stay updated. or Follow [@kavingray](http://twitter.com/kavingray) on twitter!
+Give a 5 Star rating, or [Like Us on Facebook](http://www.facebook.com/pages/Capability/136970409692187) and stay updated. or Follow [@kavingray](http://twitter.com/kavingray) on twitter!

 = Where can i find recent & up-to-date FAQ? =